chef-boneyard/chef-web-docs-2016/release_chef_12-0/source/resource_bff_package.rst

 bff_package
 =====================================================

-.. warning:: This resource may be available in an upcoming |chef| release.
+.. warning:: This resource will be available in an upcoming |chef| release.

 .. include:: ../../includes_resources_common/includes_resources_common_generic.rst